Waqar-Ul-Hassan/o4m/content/policies.md

 ## Grace period: What is it?

 A **Grace period** is a 6-month period that begins after you graduate or leave school.
 During this period, you are not expected to start repaying your loan.
-However, what many students don’t realize is that during this period, **interest starts to accumulate** [(check "Pay back OSAP")](https://www.ontario.ca/page/pay-back-osap).
+However, what many students don’t know is that during this period, **interest starts to accumulate** [(check "Pay back OSAP")](https://www.ontario.ca/page/pay-back-osap).
 Earlier, we mentioned to take note that the Ontario (provincial) and Canada (federal) components of the loans are separate, and this is why: during the grace period, interest is not charged [(check "Non-repayment")](https://www.csnpe-nslsc.canada.ca/en/glossary) on the federal portion of your loan, but it is charged on the provincial portion.\* After the 6-month grace period, interest will accumulate on both components of the loan.

 **\*Note:** After the [changes made by the provincial government](https://news.ontario.ca/maesd/en/2019/01/affordability-of-postsecondary-education-in-ontario.html), interest will be charged on the provincial portion of the loan during the grace period instead of the federal portion.
 Prior to September 1, 2019 interest would accrue on the federal portion but not the provincial portion.

 ## Grace period: Forgiven Interest

-[comment]: <> (Text goes from third person to second.
-"You" should be avoided.
-Either re-work second person, or revise.)
-If a student returns to school as a full-time student within the grace period (6 months) the accrued interest will be forgiven.
+If you return to school as a full-time student within the grace period (6 months) the accrued interest will be forgiven.
+Many students think of the grace period as a six-month "interest-free" period that begins after graduation.
-[comment]: <> (Consider revising second person)
-Many students think of the grace period as the six-month interest-free period that begins after graduation.
 This is not entirely accurate.
 Post secondary students taking OSAP actually go through a grace period every year without even knowing about it.
-Each year, a grace period is initiated on the last day of the last OSAP-funded term.
-For most students, this is usually the end of April, when they finish their Winter semester.
-So, during summer break, if you are not taking any spring or summer courses, interest starts to accumulate (even if you are planning to return to school for the fall semester).
+Each year, a grace period is initiated on the last day of your last OSAP-funded term.
+For most students, this is usually the end of April when the Winter semester finishes.
+So, unless you are taking spring/summer courses, interest accumulates during your summer break even if you plan to return to school for the fall semester.
 However, when you actually return to school in September, the interest gets cleared.
 This is because the spring/summer term is only 4 months, which is less than the maximum grace period of 6 months.
-[comment]: <> (Consider revising second person)
 By returning to school in September, you return to the In-Study category.

-It is only if you do not decide to return to school for the fall semester that the interest will not be forgiven, and it will be added on to your outstanding loan.
+It is only if you decide to not return to school for the fall semester that the interest will not be forgiven and it will be added on to your outstanding loan.
 This is the case regardless of which term you are not in school.
-For example, if you take the winter semester off (4 months) but return in the spring/summer semester as a full-time student, the same rule will apply to you.
-However, if you take the winter semester AND the spring/summer semester off (8 months) you will have accrued interest and will even be required to start repaying your loans after the 6-month mark.
+For example, if you take the winter semester off (4 months) but return in the spring/summer semester as a full-time student, the same rule will apply.
+However, if you take the winter semester AND the spring/summer semester off (8 months) you will have accrued interest and will even be required to start repaying your loans (and accrued interest) after the 6-month mark.
 The only exception to the 6-month maximum is if you are registered in an approved co-op placement.
-[comment]: <> (To continue revising from here)

 ## Grace period: Extensions